YieldRay/stardust/README.md

 ## components

-some components may depend on containers
+Some components may depend on containers

+You can set the dark mode for the components individually by adding `data-dark-mode` attribute

 ## containers

-containers are special components that only hold other components, which is used for adding special effects
+Containers are special components that only hold other components, which is used for adding special effects